 B.3.
-Surveys (use the ICES surveys acronym)
+Surveys

-A stock size index (biomass) for Nephrops in FU 32 is based on data from a bottom trawl survey targeting shrimp (Thangstad et al. 2017).
+A stock size index (biomass) for Nephrops in FU 32 is based on data from a bottom trawl survey targeting shrimp (Søvik et al. 2019).
 A Campelen 1800/35 bottom trawl with rockhopper gear is used.
 Mesh size in the cod end is 20 mm.
 The survey is stratified into nine strata (Figure B3-1) and has a fixed station design.

 Figure B3-1.
-Norwegian shrimp survey in the Skagerrak (FU 3) and Norwegian Deep (FU 32): strata system based on depth contours and area.
+Norwegian shrimp survey in the Skagerrak (FU 3) and Norwegian Deep (FU 32): strata system based on depth contours and area, and fixed trawl stations.